-Pathology is the study of disease.
-It bridges science and medicine and underpins every aspect of patient care, from diagnostic testing and treatment advice to the use of cutting-edge genetic technologies and the prevention of disease.
-Pathologists work with other doctors, scientists, nurses and healthcare professionals in hospitals and GPs’ surgeries to diagnose, treat and prevent illness.
+What is pathology?Pathology is the study of disease.
+It is the bridge between science and medicine.
+It underpins every aspect of patient care, from diagnostic testing and treatment advice to using cutting-edge genetic technologies and preventing disease.

 Doctors and scientists working in pathology are experts in illness and disease.
 They use their expertise to support every aspect of healthcare, from guiding doctors on the right way to treat common diseases, to using cutting-edge genetic technologies to treat patients with life-threatening conditions.

 Pathologists play a critical role in research, advancing medicine and devising new treatments to fight viruses, infections and diseases like cancer.

 In the last 100 years, we’ve seen significant reductions in illnesses such as polio across the world, as well as major advances in blood transfusion, vaccination and treatment of inherited conditions.
 This is all thanks to the pioneering work of pathologists.

 There are teams of medical staff and scientists whose job it is to study samples from a person’s body to understand what’s making them unwell.